brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README.md

    - **Installation:** Ensure RSAT is installed on your Windows 10/11 workstation to enable remote administration of Windows Servers.
    - **Usage:** Facilitates the management of Active Directory and other remote server roles.

+4. **🔧 Script Execution Policy**
+   - **Requirement:** Adjust the script execution policy on your workstation to permit the running of `.VBS` scripts.
+This may require modifications to align with your organization's security policies.

+5. **📦 Required Dependencies**
+   - **Requirement:** Verify that all necessary dependencies are in place, including additional scripts, files, or software components essential for the successful execution of the `.VBS` scripts.

 ## 📋 Steps to Use ITSM-Templates Scripts

 1. **Clone the Repository**